-In part (b) of the Figure, we see the points plotted for Object 2.
-Note the large change in position from t = -1 to t = -0.8; the object starts moving very quickly.
-However, it slows considerably at it approaches the origin, and comes to a complete stop at t = 0.
+In Figure 12.3.7(b), we see the points plotted for Object 2.
+Note the large change in position from t=-1 to t=-0.8; the object starts moving very quickly.
+However, it slows considerably at it approaches the origin, and comes to a complete stop at t=0.
 While it looks like there are 3 points near the origin, there are in reality 5 points there.

 Since the objects begin and end at the same location, they have the same displacement.
-Since they begin and end at the same time, with the same displacement, they have the same average rate of change (i.e, they have the same average velocity).
-Since they follow the same path, they have the same distance travelled.
+Since they begin and end at the same time, with the same displacement, they have the same average rate of change (i.e., they have the same average velocity).
+Since they follow the same path, they have the same distance traveled.
 Even though these three measurements are the same, the objects obviously travel the path in very different ways.

-Example 12.3.3 Analyzing the motion of a whirling ball on a string
+Example 12.3.8 Analyzing the motion of a whirling ball on a string.

-A young boy whirls a ball, attached to a string, above his head in a counterclockwise circle.
+A young boy whirls a ball, attached to a string, above his head in a counter-clockwise circle.
 The ball follows a circular path and makes 2 revolutions per second.
-The string has length 2 ft.
+The string has length $2\,\mathrm{ft}$.

-- 1. Find the position function $\vec{r}(t)$ that describes this situation. - 2.
-Find the acceleration of the ball and give a physical interpretation of it. - 3.
-A tree stands 10 ft in front of the boy.
-At what t-values should the boy release the string so that the ball hits the tree?
+- 1. Find the position function $\vec{r}(t)$ that describes this situation. - Find the acceleration of the ball and give a physical interpretation of it.